alexzanderr/flask_web_app/README.md

 - JavaScript (for interaction with the browser and from the browser)
 - MVC (Model View Controller, we are using flask with MVC)

-normally i should use:
-- C# + ASP.NET

-but right now i dont know C#, so in order to deliver something good rather than not delivering something at all I should use what I know at the moment and later I will learn C# ASP.NET

-Deadline: `48 hours`

-requirements as a final result:
-- 2 tables
-- marta + detail
-- crud + filtre
-- implement an MVC (model view controller)

 # to run the application in dev mode and debug mode
 run in your favorite shell